rapid7/insightconnect-plugins/palo_alto_pan_os/help.md

 #### Add Address Object to Group

 This action adds address objects to an address group.
-Supports IPv6.
+This action supports FQDNs, IPv4 and IPv6 addresses.

 ##### Input